5. E-TEXTILES

 The sensor readings were documented using the AnalogRead function in Arduino.
 The pressure sensor provided variable values based on the intensity of the touch, allowing for real-time interaction.
 The readings ranged from 0 to 1023, with lower values when less pressure was applied and higher values when more pressure was exerted.

-Here’s the sample Arduino code to capture the sensor readings:
+Here’s the sample Arduino code to capture the analog reading:

 CIRCUIT AND SCHEMATIC DOCUMENTATION